mukeshsundar23/Worldwide-COVID19-stats-webpage/README.md

 1. Open your web browser and go to https://mukeshsundar23.github.io/Worldwide-covid19-stats/.
 2. Once the webpage loads, you will see the global COVID-19 statistics overview.
-3. To view data for a specific country, use the country selection dropdown or interactive map.
+3. To view data for a specific country, use the country selection dropdown.
 4. The data will be automatically updated as new information becomes available from the API.

 ## Screenshots